Synopsis/synopsis.github.io/_pages/analyzer.md

 Analyzer can process entire folder structures.
 Want to update your media library?
 Drag the top level folder in and Analyzer will suss it all out.

-Manage output destinations (including entire folder structures) or
+Manage output destinations (including entire folder structures) or let analyzer place files next to originals.

+# Watch Folders

-Automate encode and analysis by using watch folders - any added media files are recusrivly discovered and automatically enqued for analysis.
+Automate encode and analysis by using watch folders - any supported media files are recursively discovered and automatically enqued for analysis.
 You can set up output destination folders, and even use remote file systems.
 Analyzer can will even copy non media items to output folders, to help automate any workflows you need.

 # Import Python